mlochbaum/BQN/commentary/problems.md

 ### Group doesn't include trailing empty groups
 A length can now be specified either in an extra element in any rank-1 component of `𝕨`, or by overtaking, since the result's fill element is an empty group.
 However, it still seems like it would be pretty easy to end up with a length error when a program using Group encounters unexpected data.
 It's a fundamental safety-convenience tradeoff, though, because specifying a length has to take more code in the general case.

+### Variable-length loops
+If the intended length of a loop isn't known before it begins, it can't be implemented with BQN primitives.
+The sensible way to handle such loops should be recursion… except that BQN implementations have stack limits.
+Some of them could support tail recursion, but for others it would be pretty hard and the result would be a lot of fragmentation.
+So uglier techniques are required, like `•_while_`, or the [low-stack recursion](../doc/control.md#low-stack-version) that no one could be expected to invent.

+### An unmatched predicate loses locals
+For example `{0≤a←𝕩-2 ? a ; -a}` doesn't compile: the `;` separates bodies and the second one never defines `a`.
+This can be fixed by enclosing in an immediate block, which might then require you to reassign some special names.
+So it's only ever a syntactic difficulty, but it gets pretty annoying at times.

+The root cause is repurposing the header-body system for an if-else thing (I found it quite surprising for this to be the worst issue caused by the approach).
+It can't be fixed with an extension, because the variable might really not be defined: consider `{l𝕊𝕩: a←+´l⋄⊑l?0 ; a}`.
+If called with no left argument, it will go into the second case, never seeing an `a←`.

 ### Hard to search part of an array or in a different order
 This includes index-of-last, and searching starting at a particular index, when the desired result indices are to the array to be seached *before* it is modified.
 Given indices `i` into an array `𝕨` (for example `⌽↕≠𝕨` or `a+↕b`), this section can be searched with `(i∾≠𝕨)⊏˜(i⊏𝕨)⊐𝕩`.
 But this is clunky and difficult for the implementation to optimize.